-- Create additional housing capacity by up-zoning appropriate areas; - Ensure up-zoned areas are selected in accordance with the criteria to guide growth outlined in the LSPS 2040; - Facilitate a broader range of housing types across the Georges River LGA to promote housing choice, including mechanisms to make housing more affordable; - Establish a hierarchy of residential zones that restricts low, medium and high density development to their respective zones; - Harmonise the existing minimum lot size requirements applied to residential areas; - Promote and protect local heritage; - Facilitate good design through LEP mechanisms; and - Promote principles of sustainable practice and environmentally sensitive design in major developments.
+- Create additional housing capacity by up-zoning appropriate areas; - Ensure up-zoned areas are selected in accordance with the criteria to guide growth outlined in the LSPS 2040; - Facilitate a broader range of housing types across the Georges River LGA to promote housing choice, including mechanisms to make housing more affordable; - Establish a hierarchy of residential zones that restricts low, medium and high density development to their respective zones; - Harmonise the existing minimum lot size requirements applied to residential areas: - Promote and protect local heritage; - Facilitate good design through LEP mechanisms; and - Promote principles of sustainable practice and environmentally sensitive design in major developments.

-The draft Local Housing Strategy was exhibited alongside this Planning Proposal from 1 April 2020 to 31 May 2020 (inclusive) in accordance with the Council resolutions dated 24 February 2020.
-Council is unable to finalise this Strategy as Council is currently awaiting the outcomes of the DPIE's assessment.
-Formatted: No bullets or numbering
+The draft Local Housing Strategy was exhibited with this Planning Proposal from 1 April 2020 to 31 May 2020 (inclusive) in accordance with the Council resolution dated 24 February 2020.
+Council will finalise this Strategy following outcomes of the DPIE's assessment.